CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-This hands-on-lab will help you to gain insights on how Azure OpenAI’s content filtering mechanisms contribute to responsible AI deployment, and how you can leverage these filters to ensure that your AI models adhere to appropriate content standards.
+This hands-on lab will help you gain insights into how Azure OpenAI’s content filtering mechanisms contribute to responsible AI deployment and how you can leverage these filters to ensure that your AI models adhere to appropriate content standards.

 ## Support Contact